Oxley Highway to Kempsey - Pacific Highway upgrade

 - Expected to open to traffic by the end of 2017.

 Controlled blasting is required near the Cooperabung Range in order to remove hard rock where it is not possible to use mechanical methods.
 Controlled blasting will be taking place April 2017, weather permitting.

 During this time there will be an exclusion zone around the controlled blast site, which includes the Pacific Highway.
 To ensure the safety of road users travelling on the Pacific Highway between Yarrabee Road and Cooperabung Drive all traffic will be stopped and delays of up to 10 minutes will be experienced.

 Motorists are advised to plan travel around these times and allow extra time for their journeys.

 Advance notice of all controlled blasting activities will also be provided on electronic message boards along the Pacific Highway.

-If you would like more information about this activity please see the fact sheets on the project documents page for more information.
+If you would like more information about this activity please see the Controlled blasting fact sheet for more information